WasmEdge/docs/docs/develop/rust/wasinn/tf_plugin.md

 ---
-sidebar_position: 5
+sidebar_position: 8
 ---

-# TensorFlow Plug-in For WasmEdge
+# TensorFlow And TensorFlow-Lite Plug-in For WasmEdge

 Developers can use [WASI-NN](https://github.com/WebAssembly/wasi-nn) to inference the models.
 However, for the TensorFlow and TensorFlow-Lite users, the WASI-NN APIs could be more friendly to retrieve the input and output tensors.
 Therefore WasmEdge provides the TensorFlow-related plug-in and rust SDK for inferencing models in WASM.